Hodapp87/automata_scratch/README.md

 - Parametrize gen_twisted_boundary over boundaries and
 do my nested spiral
-- Encode the notions of "generator which transforms an existing list of boundaries", "generator which transforms another generator"
-- This has a lot of functions parametrized over a lot of functions.
-Need to work with this somehow.
-- Work directly with lists of boundaries.
-The only thing I ever do with them is apply transforms to all of them, or join adjacent ones with corresponding elements.
 - Why do I get the weird zig-zag pattern on the triangles, despite larger numbers of them?
 Is it something in how I twist the frames?